dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-5.0/breaking-changes.md

 #### Old behavior

 Only the navigations to principal could be configured as required.
-Therefore using `RequiredAttribute` on the navigation to the dependent (the entity containing the foreign key) or marking it as non-nullable would instead create the foreign key on the defining entity type.
+Therefore, using `RequiredAttribute` on the navigation to the dependent (the entity containing the foreign key) or marking it as non-nullable would instead create the foreign key on the defining entity type.

 #### New behavior